A Few Of My Favorite Places In Austin Texas

 UNIVERSITY OF TEXAS CAMPUS

-We love visiting campuses when we can, although more restrictions are in place now.
+We love visiting college campuses when we can, although more restrictions are in place now.
+Although they are called UT, since they are now part of the SEC Conference, it’s referred to many as “that other UT.”

 This tower has a dark side from a shooting in 1966 but stands proud on the UT Campus.
-It has been closed during both of our visits, once for graduation, and the latest due to Covid.
+It has been closed during all of our visits.
+The weekend in May we usually go is normally the UT graduation, so the whole city is very busy.

 Don’t forget a stop at the bookstore because isn’t it on your list to see a burnt orange longhorn?